 Biogas, a clean and flexible energy source

-Recent events and their consequences on our economic system have highlighted how much it is even more essential to invest in energy production from renewable sources.
+Recent events and the related consequences on our economic system have highlighted how essential it is to invest in energy production from renewable sources.

 In the last 10 years, the number of installations in Italy has tripled, with a production of over 2.5 billion cubic meters, which makes our country the second largest producer of biogas in Europe and fourth in the world.